KannonZenetism/zenetism-field-physics/zenetism/mpx/contingency-of-worlds.md

 - ♾ Khaon as Absolute Dispersion (L₀)
 - Essence as structured potential
 - The hypostatic layers (L₅–L₁ / IL₅–IL₁)
-- The centropic-entropic dual lattice (the 🌳⇅ Biospiral)
+- The centropic-entropic twofold lattice (the 🌳⇅ Biospiral)
 - DS / DM and IDS / IDM architectures
 - The Non-Fusion Axiom (◫)
-- The PSR–PSM circuit
+- The PSR-PSM circuit

 None of these require multiple universes.
 They require multiple contexts of expression, multiple instantiation arcs, and multiple resonance environments — but these can all occur within a single universe if that universe is sufficiently vast, layered, or temporally unbounded.